mmore500/waves/blog/_posts/2020-06-03-drag-and-drop-blogpost.md

 ```

-Now that things can are drag/dropable i make sure everything works how i want it to
+Now that things can are drag/dropable i make sure everything works how i want it to<br>
+Using the 'drop' event listener i make changes to the custom data values i have set for the .item object that is being moved

 ```JavaScript